 Where possible, the entrance road onto the active tipping area will be the easiest route, as the delivery vehicles are fully loaded on the way in.
-On the way out, when the vehicles are empty, the route may be marginally more difficult.
+On the way out, when the vehicles are empty, the route may be marginally more difficult (highly dependent on the location and height of the active landfill area).
 Typically, where possible, the entrance route will be down hill and the exit uphill.
 This will only occur when the tipping area is below the entrance level to the landfill.